LAST UPDATED 7TH FEB 2019

 Now consider this: A cheap Ferrari is 25 times more expensive than a new Kia (£200k compared to £8k.)
 Meanwhile a pro-level bicycle is only 10 times more expensive than a decent entry-level bicycle (£3k compared to £300.)
 That is to say, the Ferrari of bicycles is only 10 times more expensive than the Kia of bicycles.

-Even the Bicycle Co-op’s most expensive bike, a super-elite pro-level Cervelo S3 Disc Ultegra Di2 at £6k is still only 21 times more expensive than an entry-level bicycle.
+Even a super-elite pro-level Cervelo S3 Disc Ultegra Di2 at around £6k is still only 21 times more expensive than an entry-level bicycle.

 But enough talk of Ferrari-level bicycles.
 If you’ve never ridden a new £300 bike before, you will be blown away by how different it feels to the 15 year old hack bike you found in your uncle’s garage.
 Don’t believe us?
 Come and try one out.